ys08/bionexr/README.md

 		plot_ppi(g)

-	And the result would look like below, note that your running result might have a different layout, that's OK:
+	And the result would look like below, note that your running result might have a different layout, that's OK.
+Mutated genes are labeled with their gene symbols, colored nodes denote differentially expressed genes, and edges represent neighbor relationship of protein-protein interaction network between genes.

 <img src = "https://raw.githubusercontent.com/ys-amms/bionexr/master/fig/f1.png" width = "600" align = "center" />